const-sambird/cs5173_project/src/edu/ou/cs5173/protocol/README.md

 # The Very Good CS5173 Messaging Protocol (VGCMP)

+**Note: I made some modifications after typing up this document (which is mostly for my own reference, not intended to be marked).
+The final protocol definition is included in [the project report](../../../../../cs5173_report.pdf) - that should be considered canonical, not this document!**

 ## Communications

 Each VGCMP communication is either *encrypted* or *unencrypted*.
 Encrypted communications are sent in three parts, each divided by a `SEPARATOR` defined in [Message.java](./Message.java).